On the geometry of rod packings in the 3-torus: Introduction

 \item If $R_1$ and $R_2$ lift to be parallel to linearly dependent vectors in $\RR^3$, then $\TT^3\setminus(R_1\cup R_2)$ is Seifert fibred. \item If $R_1$ and $R_2$ lift to linearly independent vectors, then $\TT^3\setminus(R_1\cup R_2)$ is toroidal. \end{itemize} In any case, when there are one or two rods, the complement is not hyperbolic. \end{named}

 It is known that the 3-torus $\TT^3$ is obtained by Dehn filling the Borromean rings in $\SS^3$.
 The images of the Dehn filling solid tori in $\TT^3$ become three rods, forming the simplest of the cubic rod packings investigated by O'Keeffe~\emph{et~al}.
 We call these the \emph{standard rods}, and they are parallel to vectors $(1,0,0)$, $(0,1,0)$, and $(0,0,1)$, respectively.
 Thus it is natural to add to this rod packing a single additional rod, and to consider the resulting geometry.
+Such rod packings continue to have cubic lattice symmetry in crystallography.
 In this setting, we prove the following result.

-\begin{named}{\refthm{MainCharacterizeGeometryR}} Let $a$, $b$, $c$ be integers such that $\textrm{gcd}(a,b,c)=1$, and let $R$ be a rod parallel to the vector $(a,b,c)$ in $\TT^3$.
+\begin{named}{\refthm{MainCharacterizeGeometryR}} Let $a$, $b$, $c$ be integers such that $\mathrm{gcd}(a,b,c)=1$, and let $R$ be a rod parallel to the vector $(a,b,c)$ in $\TT^3$.
 Let $R_x$, $R_y$, $R_z$ denote the three standard rods in $\TT^3$.
 Then the 3-manifold $\TT^3\setminus(R_x \cup R_y \cup R_z \cup R)$ admits a complete hyperbolic structure if and only if $(a,b,c) \notin \{(\pm 1, 0, 0), (0,\pm 1, 0), (0, 0, \pm 1)\}$. \end{named}

 Theorems~\ref{Thm:Crystallography}, \ref{Thm:MainSingleRod_TwoRods}, and~\ref{Thm:MainCharacterizeGeometryR} concern 3-periodic links.
 There are other recent results related to $2$-periodic links.
 This work includes a tabulation of knots in the thickened torus due to Akimova and Matveev~\cite{Akimova-Matveev:VirtualKnots}.
 The geometry of the complements of alternating 2-periodic links was considered by Champanerkar, Kofman, and Purcell~\cite{CKP:Biperiodic}, and by Adams~\emph{et~al}~\cite{AdamsEtAl:Tilings}.